In-person payments for hairdressers and barbershops in Switzerland: How to set up card payments, TWINT and tips

 Published:

-Swiss hair salons and barbershops benefit from cashless payment solutions: TWINT is used by over 6 million people in Switzerland, and around 81 % of brick-and-mortar stores already accept the payment app.
-For salons, this means: anyone who does not offer a card terminal or TWINT loses potential walk-in customers and makes the tipping issue unnecessarily difficult.
-The right payment solution depends on turnover volume, the desired TWINT integration, and whether appointment booking and payment should be linked.
+Swiss hairdressing salons and barbershops benefit from cashless payment solutions: TWINT is used by over 6 million people in Switzerland, and around 81% of brick-and-mortar businesses already accept the payment app.
+For salons, this means: Those who do not offer a card terminal or TWINT lose potential walk-in customers and make the topic of tipping unnecessarily difficult.
+The right payment solution depends on turnover volume, the desired TWINT integration and the question of whether appointment booking and payment should be linked.

-This guide explains step by step which payment solutions are suitable for hair salons and barbershops in Switzerland, what they cost, and how to set up tipping, appointment booking, and accounting properly.
+This guide explains step-by-step which payment solutions are suitable for hairdressing salons and barbershops in Switzerland, how much they cost and how to set up tipping, appointment booking and accounting correctly.

-1. Why Swiss customers want to pay cashless in hair salons
+1. Why Swiss customers want to pay cashless in the hairdressing salon

 Payment habits in Switzerland have changed significantly in recent years.
-According to the Swiss Payment Monitor by ZHAW, the debit card is the most frequently used payment method in brick-and-mortar retail, followed by cash and TWINT.
-For hairdressers and barbershops, this change has three concrete effects.
+According to the Swiss Payment Monitor of the ZHAW, the debit card is the most frequently used means of payment in brick-and-mortar retail, followed by cash and TWINT.
+For hairdressers and barbershops, this shift has three concrete effects.

-First: customers simply expect to be able to pay cashless.
-A salon that only accepts cash no longer feels up to date – especially among younger customers, who see debit card, TWINT, or Apple Pay as standard.
-Second: TWINT has particularly high penetration in Switzerland.
-In 2025, 901 million transactions were processed via TWINT, 65 % of them in-store.
-Third: cashless payment solves an everyday problem in the salon – the tip.
-If customers do not have cash with them, the tip is often lost.
-A tipping function on the terminal or via the payment page makes it easy to leave a tip anyway.
+Firstly: Customers simply expect to be able to pay cashlessly.
+A salon that only accepts cash no longer seems contemporary – especially to younger customers who regard debit cards, TWINT or Apple Pay as standard.
+Secondly: TWINT has a particularly high penetration rate in Switzerland.
+In 2025, 901 million transactions were processed via TWINT, 65% of them in present business.
+Thirdly: Cashless payment solves an everyday problem in the salon – the tip.
+When customers do not have cash with them, the tip is often omitted.
+A tipping function at the terminal or via the payment page makes it easy to leave a tip anyway.

-In addition: salons that want to introduce advance payment or no-show fees when booking online absolutely need an electronic payment solution.
-Without card payments or TWINT, such models cannot be implemented.
+In addition: Salons that wish to introduce prepayment or no-show fees for online booking strictly require an electronic payment solution.
+Without card payment or TWINT, such models cannot be implemented.

-2. Terminal, Tap to Pay or QR code: Which solution is right for the salon?
+2. Terminal, Tap to Pay or QR code: Which solution fits the salon?

-For hair salons and barbershops, four basic approaches come into question: a physical card terminal, Tap to Pay on the smartphone (iPhone or Android), a pure TWINT QR code, or a PSP-based QR code that covers TWINT as well as credit cards and other payment methods.
-Each variant has advantages and disadvantages that depend on turnover volume, technical setup, and the desired payment methods.
+For hairdressing salons and barbershops, four basic approaches come into play: a physical card terminal, Tap to Pay on the smartphone (iPhone or Android), a pure TWINT QR code or a PSP-based QR code, which covers credit cards and other payment methods in addition to TWINT.
+Each variant has advantages and disadvantages, which depend on the turnover volume, the technical equipment and the desired payment methods.

 Physical card terminal

-A classic card terminal – such as from Worldline (formerly SIX Payment Services), SumUp or Payrexx – accepts debit cards, credit cards and contactless payments (Apple Pay, Google Pay).
-Worldline and Payrexx terminals also support TWINT and PostFinance Card.
+A classic card terminal – for example from Worldline (formerly SIX Payment Services), SumUp or Payrexx – accepts debit cards, credit cards and contactless payments (Apple Pay, Google Pay).
+Worldline and Payrexx terminals additionally support TWINT and PostFinance Card.
 SumUp terminals do not accept TWINT.
-Payrexx offers POS terminals (Nexgo N5, N6 Mini, N86) with integrated SIM card from CHF 9 per month (introductory price) – the devices work independently of the smartphone and do not require Wi-Fi in the salon.
-For salons with regular card turnover from CHF 3’000 per month, a Worldline or Payrexx terminal is worthwhile because of the lower transaction fees compared with SumUp.
+Payrexx offers POS terminals (Nexgo N5, N6 Mini, N86) with integrated SIM card from EUR 9 per month (introductory price) – the devices work independently of the smartphone and do not require Wi-Fi in the salon.
+For salons with regular card turnover from EUR 3’000 per month, a Worldline or Payrexx terminal is worthwhile due to the lower transaction fees compared to SumUp.

 Tap to Pay on iPhone or Android

 Since March 2025, Tap to Pay on iPhone has also been available in Switzerland.
-The smartphone becomes the card terminal – without additional hardware.
-Providers such as SumUp, Worldline, Stripe and myPOS support the iPhone version for debit and credit cards as well as Apple Pay and Google Pay.
-On Android, several providers offer SoftPOS solutions, including Payrexx Tap to Pay: the app turns any NFC-enabled Android smartphone into a card terminal and accepts cards as well as TWINT, Apple Pay and Samsung Pay – an advantage over the iPhone version, which does not support TWINT.
-The transaction fees for Payrexx Tap to Pay are 1.65 % + CHF 0.15 per transaction, with no monthly fixed costs for the first device.
-For sole proprietors and mobile hairdressers, Tap to Pay is an uncomplicated entry-level solution.
-Limitation: a stable internet connection (Wi-Fi or mobile network) is mandatory.
+The smartphone becomes a card terminal – without additional hardware.
+Providers like SumUp, Worldline, Stripe and myPOS support the iPhone variant for debit and credit cards as well as Apple Pay and Google Pay.
+On Android, several providers offer SoftPOS solutions, including Payrexx Tap to Pay: The app transforms any NFC-enabled Android smartphone into a card terminal and accepts TWINT, Apple Pay and Samsung Pay in addition to cards – an advantage over the iPhone variant, which does not support TWINT.
+The transaction fees for Payrexx Tap to Pay are 1.65% + EUR 0.15 per transaction, with no fixed monthly costs for the first device.
+For sole traders and mobile hairdressers, Tap to Pay is an uncomplicated entry-level solution.
+Limitation: A stable internet connection (Wi-Fi or cellular) is mandatory.

 TWINT QR code (static or dynamic)

-A static TWINT QR code at reception is the simplest option: the customer scans the code with the TWINT app and enters the amount herself.
-Transaction fee: 1.3 %.
-This solution is suitable as a supplement to the terminal or as a standalone option for very small businesses.
-The downside: only customers with the TWINT app can pay – tourists or people without TWINT are left out.
+A static TWINT QR code at the reception is the simplest variant: The customer scans the code with the TWINT app and enters the amount themselves.
+Transaction fee: 1.3%.
+This solution is suitable as a supplement to the terminal or as a stand-alone variant for very small businesses.
+The disadvantage: Only customers with the TWINT app can pay – tourists or people without TWINT are left out.

 PSP-based QR code (e.g. Payrexx QR Pay)

-An evolution of the pure TWINT QR code is QR codes generated through a payment service provider.
-The principle: the QR code can be scanned both with the TWINT app and with the normal smartphone camera.
+A further development of the pure TWINT QR code are QR codes generated via a Payment Service Provider.
+The principle: The QR code can be scanned both with the TWINT app and with the normal smartphone camera.
 In the second case, a payment page opens where the customer can choose between TWINT, credit card, PostFinance, Apple Pay and other payment methods.
 This is particularly practical for salons with international clientele or walk-in customers without TWINT.
-The QR code can be configured with an open amount, fixed amount or minimum amount and placed at reception as a poster or sticker.
+The QR code can be configured with an open, fixed or minimum amount and placed as a poster or sticker at the reception.
 The salon does not need its own Wi-Fi for this – the internet connection runs via the customer's smartphone.

 Comparison of payment solutions